 (Chuck Warriner, October 2003)

 - Around November 1966, opening for Sonny And Cher in Tuscon?
-Or before September 1965?
+Or before September 1965? - Dennis doesn`t recall this one.

 ??
 VIP Club, Tucson supporting The Medallions (Mentioned by Alice on NWAC as being during the Spiders period)